Curriculum and Instruction

 CCMS CIV Presentation Materials

-Following are the presentation materials for the Thursday, May 23, 2013 Course Code Management System (CCMS) Compressed Interactive Video (CIV) training.
-Participants are asked to either download or print the presentation materials, and bring them to the session.
+Following are the presentation materials from the Thursday, May 23, 2013 Course Code Management System (CCMS) Compressed Interactive Video (CIV) training.
 For more information, please see Commissioner's Memo LS-13-059.

 - Course Code Numbering System 2013-2014

 - Curriculum Updates: Course Codes, CCMS and Smart Core/Core Requirements

 - Smart Core Waiver Form